waldoapp/TravelBack/README.md

 ### POST /seedAccount

-This endpoint enables testing API interaction in TravelSpot with a usecase well known to our customers: seeding an account for signing up.
+This endpoint enables testing API interaction in TravelSpot with a usecase well known to our customers: seeding an account for signing in.

 It creates a fresh account with the optional parameters (`email` and `password`).
 In case those are not provided, random email and password are used (and returned!) to allow you to login in TravelSpot with your freshly created account.